Complexity analysis of interior-point methods for second-order stationary points of nonlinear semidefinite optimization problems: Introduction

 Though studies of NSDPs are still fewer than those of LSDPs and NLPs, they are of great importance from a practical point of view.
 Indeed, NSDPs arise from various application fields including control~\cite{Bassem2001,Hoi2003,Kocvara2005}, statistics~\cite{Houduo2006}, finance~\cite{Konno2003,KonnoKawadai2003,Leibfritz2008}, and structural optimization~\cite{Bendsoe1994,Michal2004,Kanno2006}.
 Positive semidefinite matrix factorization problems~\cite{Vandaele2018,Lahat2020} and rank minimization problems~\cite{Fazel2003} are also important applications of NSDPs.
 Moreover, NSDPs have been studied in terms of optimality conditions: For example, the Karush-Kuhn-Tucker (KKT) conditions and the second-order conditions for NSDPs were studied in detail by Shapiro~\cite{shapiro1997first} and Forsgren~\cite{forsgren2000optimality}.
 Further examples are: the strong second-order conditions by Sun~\cite{sun2006strong}, the local duality by Qi~\cite{qi2009local}, sequential optimality conditions by Andreani et al.~\cite{andreani2020optimality}, and the reformulation of optimality conditions via slack variables by Louren{\c{c}}o et al.~\cite{Lourenco2018}.
 We also refer to the book by Bonnans and Shapiro~\cite{BonnansShapiro2000}.
 Supported by those theories, various algorithms have been developed for NSDPs, including primal interior-point methods (IPMs)~\cite{Jarre2000,Leibfritz2002}, primal-dual IPMs~\cite{Yamashita2012,Yamakawa2014,Yamashita2020,Okuno2020,Okuno2020112784,okuno2018primal}, augmented Lagrangian methods~\cite{Fukuda2018,andreani2020optimality}, and sequential quadratic semidefinite programming methods~\cite{zhao2016superlinear,freund2007nonlinear,correa2004global,Yamakawa2020}.

-To the best of our knowledge, all the existing algorithms for NSDPs only ensure global convergence to first-order stationary points such as KKT points\footnote{ Other first-order stationary points are AKKT and TAKKT points\,\cite[Definitions~4,5]{andreani2020optimality}.}.
-Hence, there exist no algorithms for computing second-order stationary points, SOSPs in short, of NSDPs.
-In contrast, many algorithms for computing SOSPs of NLPs have been proposed for several decades, e.g., for unconstrained problems, the negative curvature method by McCormick~\cite{McCormick1977}, the trust-region method by Sorensen~\cite{Sorensen1982}, and the cubic regularized Newton method by Nesterov and Polyak~\cite{Nesterov2006}.
+Before the present study, the existing algorithms for NSDPs only ensure global convergence to first-order stationary points\footnote{ {After the present study was submitted to the arXiv as a preprint\,\cite{arahata2021interior}, Yamashita\,\cite{yamashita2022convergence} presented another interior-point method designed in the framework of the trust region method with convergence to an SOSP but without complexity analysis. }} such as KKT points, AKKT points, and TAKKT points.
+(The AKKT and TAKKT points are new optimality concepts presented most recently in \cite{andreani2020optimality}.)
+In contrast, many algorithms for computing second-order stationary points, SOSPs in short, of NLPs have been proposed for several decades, e.g., for unconstrained problems, the negative curvature method by McCormick~\cite{McCormick1977}, the trust-region method by Sorensen~\cite{Sorensen1982}, and the cubic regularized Newton method by Nesterov and Polyak~\cite{Nesterov2006}.
 Even for constrained problems, we can find penalty methods by Auslender~\cite{Auslender1979} and by Facchinei and Lucidi~\cite{FacchineiLucidi1998}, the squared slack variables technique by Mukai and Polak~\cite{Mukai1978}, and the negative curvature method with projection by Goldfarb et al.~\cite{Goldfarb2017}.

-Recently, motivated by applications in machine learning, a lot of algorithms for NLPs with worst-case iteration complexities for an approximate SOSP are proposed.
+Recently, motivated by applications in machine learning, quite a few algorithms for NLPs with worst-case iteration complexities for an approximate SOSP are proposed.
 For example, with respect to unconstrained optimization, we find \cite{Curtis2017,CurtLubbRobi18,curtis2020trustregion} using the \trust method and \cite{Curtis2019} using the negative curvature method.
-With regard to constrained optimization, there also exist many algorithms depending on constraints. \Cref{table:constrained} summarizes the algorithms for constrained NLPs with convergence to SOSPs, where ``eq'' and ``ineq'' in the column of constraint stand for equality and inequality,~respectively.
+For constrained optimization, there also exist many algorithms depending on constraints. \Cref{table:constrained} summarizes the algorithms for constrained NLPs with convergence to SOSPs.